pogo61/backstage-terraform-importer/README.md

 ---
 **NOTE**
-This is an opinionated utility and only supports modules defined in the same repo as the base terraform.
+This is an opinionated utility and only supports modules defined in the same repo as the base terraform and reachable by the File system
-Future versions may support git/github based modules
+Or where the module is defined in a remote repo or Terraform Registry, the 'terraform get' command must be run prior to this utility
+---

 ## Using the utility
 1. clone this repo to your local dev machine